jdjakub/phd-thesis/ch-bl.md

 \joel{Call this "preservation"?}
 \end{force}

+It should be noted that while Alignment *constrains* the set of acceptable designs, it is not so powerful as to *determine* a single one.
+All it does is set a minimum "floor" of important functionality in the substrate, excluding designs that fall below it.
+We continue to face further choices in terms of how far to *augment* this bare minimum.

-In the end, our substrate largely inherits the state model, only making simplifications.
+In the end, our substrate for BootstrapLab largely *inherits* its state model, only making simplifications.
 For example, \ac{JS} objects have prototypal inheritance, meaning that a simple "read" operation of a property requires potentially traversing a chain of objects.
 Our substrate here omits this, so reads are quite simple.
 Additionally, \ac{JS} includes a special `Array` object type.
 We omitted this, opting to represent lists as maps^[We refer to our substrate's basic dictionary structure as the *map* for brevity.] with numerical keys.
-This unification means that the state model only has one type of composite entity, a fact we will exploit later for the high-level language.
+This unification means that the state model only has one type of composite entity, the *map;* a fact we will exploit later for the high-level language.

 We also noticed that we would not get very far if all our progress in-system could be wiped clean by losing our browser tab.
 Our platform, sitting within the Unix paradigm (Section\ \ref{the-unix-paradigm}), does not provide *persistence* out of the box, so we had to implement a mechanism in the substrate.
 We walk the state graph from the root node and discover a spanning tree, specially marking cyclic or double-parent references.
 We then serialise this into a JSON file which we can load by undoing the process.
 This is reminiscent of the image-based persistence in Smalltalk, though it is frustratingly manual.
 Nevertheless, it was critical to patch this unfortunate aspect of the platform and this was enough to do so.